Selton Miguel: College career

 At Kansas State, Miguel appeared in all 29 games (22 starts) as a freshman, averaging 7.2 ppg.
 He hit a game-winning three-pointer against the Omaha Mavericks.
 In 2021–22, he matched his career-high of 17 points versus the McNeese State Cowboys and posted his first double-double (12 pts, 10 rebs) against the UAlbany Great Danes.

 Miguel transferred to the South Florida Bulls, where he averaged 10.3 ppg in 2022–23, including 23 points against the NJIT Highlanders.
 In 2023–24, he averaged 14.7 ppg as sixth man, scoring 23 points against the tenth-ranked Memphis Tigers and 25 versus the #24 FAU Owls.
 He was named AAC Sixth Man of the Year, Most Improved Player, and All-AAC Second Team.

-Miguel’s final season was with the Maryland Terrapins, where he averaged 11.6 ppg, 3.0 rpg, and made 75 three-pointers (7th-most in school history).
+Miguel's final season was with the Maryland Terrapins, where he averaged 11.6 ppg, 3.0 rpg, and made 75 three-pointers (7th-most in school history).
 He scored 24 points against the Saint Francis Red Flash and was named Barclays Center Classic MVP and received the Big Ten Sportsmanship Award.

 Professional career

 After college, Miguel joined the Utah Jazz for the 2025 NBA Summer League as an undrafted free agent.
 He then joined the South Bay Lakers of the NBA G League.

+On 6 December 2025, Miguel signed with Nevėžis Kėdainiai of the Lithuanian Basketball League (LKL).

+On August 17, 2026, he signed with GTK Gliwice of the Polish Basketball League (PLK).